readwritetools/rwt-corner-pocket/readme.md

 width of the sidebar title is specified with `--sidebar-width`, and the remainder is allocated to the menuitem's text and icon.

-The position of the panel's bottom left corner is set with the `--bottom` and `--left` variables.
+The position of the panel's offset from the chosen corner is set with the `--top`, `--left`, `--bottom`, and `--right` variables.
+(Only the two variables corresponding to the chosen corner are needed.)

 ```css
 rwt-corner-pocket {